An excerpt from the above linked-to article by Sarah Lazare follows:

 Corporatocracy isn’t just a form of social organization.
 It’s not just one among a number of possible styles of rule.
 It’s ghastly, beastly and drenched in blood.
 And it’s all powerful – if that’s what you believe.
 “Who is like the wild beast and who can do battle with it?”
 (Revelation chapter 13) Is there an answer?

 The link I put into my Common Dreams comment doesn’t work.
-Let’s try this: “More Doubts About Colombia’s “Magic Laptop” and It’s Allegations Against Hugo Chavez.”
+Let’s try this: “More Doubts About Colombia’s “Magic Laptop” and It’s Allegations Against Hugo Chavez.” by Daniel Denvir.
 Also, Daniel has a related article on Alternet titled “Photos in Colombia’s “Magic Laptop” Undermine Claim of Chavez-FARC Connection.”

 Also, the Democracy Now link didn’t work.
 I just now checked and it seems that Democracy Now has redesigned their website and is issuing a warning that we may encounter such problems.
 Let’s try this: “How The Washington Post’s New Owner Aided The CIA, Blocked Wikileaks & Decimated The Book Industry.”